The ultimate guide to Yubikey on WSL2 [Part 2]

 fi

-fi# GPG Socket
+# GPG Socket

 # Removing Linux GPG Agent socket and replacing it by link to wsl2-ssh-pageant GPG socket